ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 Implementers of SCIM service providers that previously supported only index-based pagination and are adding support for cursor-based pagination should use index as the default pagination method to avoid incompatibility with clients that expect index-based pagination behaviors when no pagination query parameters are specified.

- SCIM clients can query the service provider configuration endpoint to determine if index-based, cursor-based or both types of pagination are supported and which of these is the default.
+ SCIM clients can query the [service provider configuration](#SPC) endpoint to determine if index-based, cursor-based or both types of pagination are supported and which of these is the default.

 # Querying Resources using HTTP POST

 Section 3.4.3 of [RFC7644] defines how clients may execute queries without passing parameters on the URL by using the `POST` verb combined with the `/.search` path extension execute.
 When posting to `/.search`, the client would pass the parameters defined in Section 2 in the body of the POST request.
+For example:

 ~~~
 POST /User/.search